-In May 1946, the school established its advanced phase of training for aircraft mechanics in new shops opened at the Allegheny County Airport.
-These facilities replaced those that were discontinued when the Bettis Airport location was no longer available.
-It was decided that the school should move its base of operation from its downtown location to the Allegheny County Airport.
+In May 1946, the school established its advanced phase of training for aircraft mechanics in new shops opened at Allegheny County Airport.
+The facilities replaced those discontinued when the Bettis Airport location was no longer available.
+It was decided that the school should move its base of operation from its downtown location to Allegheny County Airport.